schnitzer-lab/EXTRACT-public/README.md

 * `preprocess`: EXTRACT does preprocessing steps such as taking dF/F, highpass filtering for suppressing excessive background, and circular masking for endoscopic movies.
 Set to `false` to skip all preprocessing.
 Default: `true`.
 * `downsample_time_by`, `downsample_space_by`: Downsampling factors.
 Set to `'auto'` for automatic downsampling factors based on avg cell radius and avg calcium event time constant.
 Defaults: `1` & `1`.
-* `multi_gpu:` Boolean flag for parralel processing of different movie partitions on multiple GPUs (if applicable) in the GPU mode.
+* `multi_gpu:` Boolean flag for parallel processing of different movie partitions on multiple GPUs (if applicable) in the GPU mode.
 Default: `false`.
 * `parallel_cpu:` Boolean flag for parallel processing of different movie partitions in the CPU mode.
 This flag is only effective when `use_gpu = 0`.
 Default: `false`.
 * `num_parallel_cpu_workers:` When `config.parallel_cpu = 1`, this parameter can be used to set the desired number of CPU workers.
 Default is # of available cores to Matlab - 1 (minus 1 is for leaving compute room for other tasks).
 * `min_radius_after_downsampling`: When `downsample_space_by= 'auto'`, this determines the spatial downsampling factor by setting a minimum avg radius after downsampling.
 Default: `5`.